kyverno/website/content/en/docs/Tracing/tempo-walkthrough.md

 ## Tempo Setup

-Tempo is a tracing backend capable of receiving traces in OpenTelemetry format, it is developped and maintained by the Grafana team and integrates very well with it.
+[Tempo](https://grafana.com/oss/tempo) is a tracing backend capable of receiving traces in OpenTelemetry format.
+It is developed and maintained by the Grafana team and integrates very well with it.

 We can deploy Tempo using Helm with the following command: